saurav3103/Control-Theoretic-Equilibrium-Selection-CTES-/README.md

 - Lyapunov stability theory (P as a Lyapunov matrix)
 - LQR as an energy minimization problem
 - Basin geometry in dynamical systems

 ---

+## Related Work

+This framework is being developed into a full paper (co-authored with Dr. Amit Agarwal, VNIT ECE) for IEEE conference submission.
+A related thread with Prof. Tamas Keviczky (DCSC, TU Delft) discusses connections to the N4CI group's work on systems and control.

+---